-- a statement of not more than 6000 words setting out the applicant's view of the nature and significance of the work submitted: - where joint authorship or other types of collaboration are involved, a statement of the extent of the applicant's contribution to the work submitted; - c. a statement confirming which part of the work submitted, if any, has been submitted for another academic award; - d. normally three copies of the work submitted or such copies as are agreed by the Academic Registrar.
+- a statement of not more than 6000 words setting out the applicant's view of the nature and significance of the work submitted; - b. where joint authorship or other types of collaboration are involved, a statement of the extent of the applicant's contribution to the work submitted: - c. a statement confirming which part of the work submitted, if any, has been submitted for another academic award; - d. normally three copies of the work submitted or such copies as are agreed by the Director of Corporate and Academic Services/Academic Registrar.
 The submission may take the form of books, contributions to journals, patent specifications, reports, specifications and design studies and may also include other relevant evidence of original work.
 The work shall be submitted in accordance with procedures approved by the Academic Board; and - e. the applicant's curriculum vitae.

 K16.1.8R Parts a, b, c and e of the application shall be in English.
-Part d of the application shall normally be in English unless the field of study is another language unless the subject matter involves substantial language and related studies.
+Part d of the application shall normally be in English unless the field of study is another language unless the subject matter involves study is another language unless the subject matter involves substantial language and related studies.
 Permission to submit in another language will need to be considered as part of the application taking account of expertise and examining arrangements.

-K16.1.9P On receipt of an application, the Academic Registrar shall notify the Chair of the Committee who shall appoint those members who are not ex officio so as to ensure that the Committee includes at least one member with expertise in the field of study of the applicant.
+K16.1.9P On receipt of an application, the Director of Corporate and

+Academic Services/Academic Registrar shall notify the Chair of the Committee who shall appoint those members who are not ex officio so as to ensure that the Committee includes at least one member with expertise in the field of study of the applicant.
 The Committee shall consider whether a prima facie case has been made.
 If it so decides, it shall identify a person with relevant expertise from outside the University from whom it shall seek advice both on the appropriateness of proceeding to examination and on recommendations for the appointment of external examiners.
+The Director of Corporate and Academic

-The Academic Registrar shall supply the external expert adviser(s) with a copy of the application.
+Services/Academic Registrar shall supply the external expert adviser(s) with a copy of the application.

 - K16.1.10P Taking the external advice into account, the Committee shall decide whether the application shall proceed to examination.
-If it decides to proceed to examination, it shall also decide the names of at least two persons to be invited to act as external examiners who have expertise in the field of study under consideration and who have experience of examining at least at doctoral, and preferably at higher doctoral, level. - K16.1.11P The Academic Registrar shall notify the applicant of the Committee's decision on whether to proceed to examination. - K16.1.12R Exceptionally, a person acting as an external adviser to the committee may be appointed as an examiner. - K16.1.13R The applicant shall pay such fees and at such time as are determined by the University. - K16.1.14P The fee payable by the applicant shall be in two parts: the first part to be submitted with the application and the second, where relevant, before examination of the application.
+If it decides to proceed to examination, it shall also decide the names of at least two persons to be invited to act as external examiners who have expertise in the field of study under consideration and who have experience of examining at least at doctoral, and preferably at higher doctoral, level. - K16.1.11P The Director of Corporate and Academic Services/Academic Registrar shall notify the applicant of the Committee's decision on whether to proceed to examination. - K16.1.12R Exceptionally, a person acting as an external adviser to the committee may be appointed as an examiner. - K16.1.13R The applicant shall pay such fees and at such time as are determined by the University. - K16.1.14P The fee payable by the applicant shall be in two parts: the first part to be submitted with the application and the second, where relevant, before examination of the application.